Web Development Tools that Enlighten

 So now you see the light.
 You understand why you should not use the Dreamweaver menu, but you don't know how to build a menu without it.
 What do you do?
 Fear not!
 There is an answer ... an easy one, if you'll just take an hour to learn the technique.
 Here are three good free ones:

 There are also some commercial products that simplify menu creation.
-A couple that I recommend are:
+One that I recommend is Project Seven's Pop Menu Magic.

 Please note that I am not affiliated with any of the above companies in any way.
 I receive no remuneration from those companies, nor do I provide support for their products.
 I recommend them because I believe their products are of superior quality.